Lynne Baab • Tuesday June 25 2024

-All those words are possible translations of one Greek word, eremo, which is used frequently in the stories of Jesus’s feeding of the 5,000 and 4,000.
-The possible translations of that word may give us a possible answer to a question that bothered me for a...
+All those words and phrases are possible translations of one Greek word, eremo, which is used frequently in the stories of Jesus’s feeding of the 5,000 and 4,000.
+The various translations of that word may answer to a question that bothered me for a long time: Why...

 Read full article »Lynne Baab • Wednesday June 12 2024